Approximate full conformal prediction in an RKHS

 where

 \end{proposition} The proof is provided in Appendix \ref{proof.score.bound.smooth}.
-This upper bound holds almost surely.
+This upper-bound holds almost-surely.
 Let us note that the dependence with respect to $\lambda n$ is not new (see for instance \citet[in Theorem 22]{bousquet2002stability}).
-However, the present upper bound is more general in that: (1) it highlights the importance of the regularity of the first derivative of the loss function, and (2) it reflects the influence of the value of kernel function at the input point $X_{n+1}$.
-In fact in the bound derived by \citet[Theorem 22]{bousquet2002stability}, the term $\rho_{\lambda}^{\paren{1}}\paren{y}$ is uniformly bounded from above by a Lipschitz constant $\rho$, for every output value $y \in \mathcal{Y}$, while the term $\sqrt{K_{n+1, n+1}}$ is similarly bounded by an upper bound $\kappa^2 >0$ on the (bounded) kernel function $\kappa_{\mathcal{H}}\paren{\cdot, \cdot}$.
+However, the present upper-bound is more general in that: (1) it highlights the importance of the regularity of the first derivative of the loss-function, and (2) it reflects the influence of the value of kernel function at the input point $X_{n+1}$.
+In fact in the bound derived by \citet[Theorem 22]{bousquet2002stability}, the term $\rho_{\lambda}^{\paren{1}}\paren{y}$ is uniformly bounded from above by a Lipschitz constant $\rho$, for every output value $y \in \mathcal{Y}$, while the term $\sqrt{K_{n+1, n+1}}$ is similarly bounded by an upper-bound $\kappa^2 >0$ on the (bounded) kernel function $\kappa_{\mathcal{H}}\paren{\bullet, \bullet}$.

-By inserting the previous upper bound on the stability of the predictor inside the score function, the following result describes the new upper bounds on the non-conformity scores approximation quality. \begin{theorem} Assume \eqref{asm.loss.convex}, \eqref{asm.loss.c2}, and \eqref{asm.score.lipschitz} hold true.
+By inserting the previous upper-bound on the stability of the predictor inside the score-function, the following result describes the new upper-bounds on the non-conformity scores approximation quality. \begin{theorem} Assume \eqref{asm.loss.convex}, \eqref{asm.loss.c1}, and \eqref{asm.score.lipschitz} hold true.
 Then, for every $y \in \mathcal{Y}$,

 where

 \end{theorem} The proof is deferred to Appendix~\ref{proof.score.bound.smooth}.
 By contrast with Theorem~\ref{thm.score.bound.non.smooth}, a localy varying function $y \mapsto \rho_{\lambda}^{(1)}(y)$ replaces the uniform Lipschitz constant $\rho$ in the former bound.
 This avoids paying the worst possible bound that is, the uniform $\rho$.